darktable-org/dtdocs/content/module-reference/utility-modules/shared/copy-paste.md

 paste (`ctrl+v)`
 : Paste all items of a copied history stack onto all selected images, preserving the existing history stack by appending the edits.
 If _selective copy_ was used to copy selected modules, only those modules are pasted.

+: Pasting is always performed from the current state of the source image.
+If you change modules in the source image after copying and then paste, the  changed (most recent) settings will be pasted.

 selective paste (`ctrl+shift+v`)
 : Paste parts of a copied history stack onto all selected images.
 As with _selective copy_, a dialog appears from which you may choose items to paste (or _reset_) from the copied history stack.
 Choose to _append_ or to _overwrite_ the history stack of the target image(s).